jahan-addison/simplejson/README.md

         /// Assign a numeric type to a JSON object JSON& operator=( numeric_type );

-        /// Assign a string type to a JSON object JSON& operator=( string_type );
+        /// Assign astd::string type to a JSON object JSON& operator=( string_type );

         /// Assign a null type to a JSON object